mhx/dwarfs/doc/mkdwarfs.md

     reduce the size of the file system.
 You can pass either a unix time stamp or `now`.

+  * `--keep-all-times`:
+    As of release 0.3.0, by default, `mkdwarfs` will only save the contents of the `mtime` field in order to save metadata space.
+If you want to save `atime` and `ctime` as well, use this option.

   * `--order=none`|`path`|`similarity`|`nilsimsa`|`script`:
     The order in which files will be written to the filesystem.
 Choosing `none`, the files will be stored in the order in which they are discovered.
 With